obsidiansystems/obelisk/lib/route/docs/introduction.md

       Or perhaps ‘_todo’ is mis-spelled, or not in scope
 ```

-And noting that consider an `Encoder check parse a b` as a function from `a -> b`, this makes the
+Recall that we can treat an `Encoder check parse a b` as a function from `a -> b`, this makes the
-next typed hold that we have to fill, have a shape similar to `Int -> PageName`.
+next typed hold that we have to fill have a type similar to `Int -> PageName`.
 Our next task will
-be to build that `Encoder` and fill that hole.
+be to build that `Encoder`.

 #### Wait a minute, shouldn't I be matching on the route on the left?

 In many routing systems you match directly on the route input and break it down as required.
 This
 process can be fragile and has limitations.
 Additionally you are left on your own when comes to
-_creating_ links in your application.
+creating links in your application.
 Because there is no way to relate the structure of a route to
 anything, you have to manually build up routes again.
 If any of those routes change it can be a
 tedious and error-prone process to find and fix all the constructed links.

 Obelisk routes are bidirectional, which means the `Encoder` that you create works as both a 'pattern
 match' for incoming routes.
 As well as using the GADT constructors as a type safe mechanism for
 _creating_ links in your application.
-It's a compile error to try to use route constructors that
+It is a compile error to try to use route constructors that
 don't exist, and if you change the type of a route the application will not build until you fix that
 change every where it appears.